Hatboxforses/catppuccin-macchiato-monaco-theme-demo/README.md

 # Catppuccin Macchiato Monaco Theme Demo
-⚠️Note that this is being used as part of retard-central.neocities.org (specifically https://retard-central.neocities.org/monaco) meaning it will not be updated.
+⚠️Note that this is being used as part of retard-central.neocities.org (specifically https://retard-central.neocities.org/monaco) meaning it will not be updated very often.
 The repo is purely designed for showing how I implemented the theming not for legitimate development⚠️

 ## monaco.html